-This format allows $2^{13} = 8192$ fragments of 8 octets each for a total of 65,536 octets.
-Note that this is consistent with the the datagram total length field.
+This format allows 213 = 8192 fragments of 8 octets each for a total of 65,536 octets.
+Note that this is consistent with the the datagram total length field (of course, the header is counted in the total length and not in the fragments).